la2050/archive/_projects/2014/clothes-the-deal-dismantling-barriers-to-employment.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Live” metrics?:
+    - Number of households below the self-sufficiency standard
+    - Rates of homelessness
+    - Rates of unemployment
   impact_metrics: >-
     By providing business clothing and employment services, we arm low-income jobseekers with the tools necessary to obtain employment.
 We currently have